 While it has walkable beach access, the actual ocean is a far walk away.
 Because of this, you’ll need to get in your car to get to the swimming beach or to watch the sunset.

-This is likely why it was the only campground available on the day we needed.
-But we were pleasantly surprised!
-Yes, it’s not as nice as the North-West Camping Zone, but it’s a great option if you’re looking for a remote site with open fires.
+Yes, it’s not as nice as the North-West Camping Zone, but it’s a great option if you’re looking for a remote site that allows for open fires.

 Yellow Patch is close to numerous attractions, including the surf beach, Honeymoon Bay, Champagne Pools, and Cape Moreton Lighthouse.
-And while it has no toilet or shower facilities, North Point Campground is nearby, which has all that.

 North Point Campground